 The Farrier Science Certificate is designed to give students hands-on experience in horseshoeing and blacksmithing as well as familiarize students with the principles and theories of trimming and balancing horses according to their conformation and use.
 The certificate program is comparable to those offered in private horseshoeing schools.
 Students spend class time trimming and shoeing horses, forging tools and specialty (corrective) horseshoes and studying horseshoeing.
 Students also receive instruction in anatomy and physiology, entrepreneurial business and welding.
 Students who wish to gain advanced knowledge in Farrier Science should consider the College's degree program.

-FALL CR EDITS
+FALL CREDIIS

 ABM 162 Entrepreneurial Business 3

-ANSC 151 Equine Anatomy and Physiology 3
+ANSC 151 Equine Anatomy 3

 FAS 111 Horseshoeing Theory I 3

 FAS 121 Horseshoeing Laboratory I 3

 FAS 131 Blacksmithing I 3

-FAS 171 Specialty Horseshoeing I -or-
+FAS 171 Speciality Horeshoeing I or 3

-FAS 190 Internship in Farrier Sci.
-3
+FAS 190 Internship in Farrier Science

 TSC 100 Welding I 1

-TOTAL CREDITS 19
+CREDITS 19

-GENERAL STUDIES

-OCCUPATIONAL OPTION
+GENERAL STUDIES OCCUPATIONAL OPTION

 The experiential learning program allows students to apply work experience and training toward an Associate of Applied Science degree.
-It is a way for students to earn course credits at Mesalands for completed on-the-job training and courses where certificates are given.
+It is a way for students to earn course credits at Mesalands for completed on-thejob training and courses where certificates are given.
 Obvious programs that may qualify for experiential learning credits are in certificate programs, Diesel Technology, Farrier Science and other similar areas of study.
 Experiential learning allows the student to improve upon their certificate and obtain an Applied Science degree.

-Students who have had applicable training, previous vocational, or military experience may petition for college credit by submitting an Experiential Learning Portfolio.
-Up to 18 college credits may be awarded toward the Associate of Applied Science Degree in General Studies.
+Students who have had applicable training, previous vocational, or military experience may petition for college credit by submitting an Experiential Learning Portfolio.Up to 18 college credits may be awarded toward the Associate of Applied Science Degree in General Studies.
 Credit is awarded only if appropriate experiential learning has occurred and is documented in the Experiential Learning Portfolio Handbook.

 FALL CR EDITS

 ENG 102 English Composition 3

 ENG 210 Experiential Learning Portfolio 3

-Social/Behavioral Science or
+Social/Behavioral Science or 3

-Human/Fine Arts Requirement 3
+Human/Fine Arts Requirement

 Credit for Experiential Learning 3

 CREDITS 12

-SPRING ENG 104 MATH 101 English Composition and Research Prerequisite: ENG 102 Basic Algebra or Higher Science Requirement Credit for Experiential Learning Field of Study Requirement CREDITS EDITS h3 4 4 3 3 17

-FALL CR EDITS

-CIS 101 Introduction to Computers 4

-COM 102 Public Speaking 3

-Social/Behavioral Science or

-Human/Fine Arts Requirement 3

-Credit for Experiential Learning 3

-Field of Study Requirement 3

-CREDITS 16

 SPRING CR EDITS

+ENG 104 English Composition and Research 3

+Prerequisite: ENG 102

+MATH 101 Basic Algebra or Higher 4

+Science Requirement 4

 Credit for Experiential Learning 3

-Credit for Experiential Learning 3

-Credit for Experiential Learning 3

 Field of Study Requirement 3

-(200 Level)

-Field of Study Requirement 3

-(200 Level)

-ENG 299 Capstone Portfolio Course 1

-CREDITS 16

-TOTAL CREDITS 61
+CREDITS 17

+FALL CREDITS CIS 101 Introduction to Computers 4 COM 102 3 Public Speaking Social/Behavioral Science or 3 Human/Fine Arts Requirement Credit for Experiential Learning 3 Field of Study Requirement 3 CREDITS 16 SPRING CREDITS Credit for Experiential Learning 3 Credit for Experiential Learning 3 Credit for Experiential Learning 3 Field of Study Requirement 3 (200 Level) Field of Study Requirement 3 (200 Level) ENG 299 Capstone Portfolio Course 1 CREDITS 16 TOTAL CREDITS 61